-Status If the active Filter is functioning properly then a green "checked" icon is displayed.
+If the active Filter is functioning properly then a green "checked" icon is displayed.
 If Console cannot manage or reach the Filter then a red "X" icon is displayed.
-In this case make sure that Filter is configured correctly, make sure that the WANsupervisor daemon is running and look for errors in the Events - see page 63.
-Filter Name Displays the name of the Filter.
-Click it to open a new tab with data specific to the Filter.
-Administrators and Operators can right-click it to open the Filter's configuration.
+In this case make sure that Filter is configured correctly, make sure that the WANsupervisor daemon is running and look for errors in the Events - see page 58.
+Filter Name Displays the name of the Filter

 Anomaly# If the Filter mitigates an anomaly it contains the link to the Anomaly Report.
 Otherwise will display the message "Filter offline".
-Prefix The IP address/mask from your network involved in the traffic anomaly.
-If the prefix is clicked then a new tab opens with data specific to the IP address/mask.
+IP Address The IP address from your network involved in the traffic anomaly.
+If the IP address is clicked then a new tab opens with data specific to the IP address.
 IP Group The IP Group of the IP address.
 Decoder The traffic type that exceeded the threshold: TCP+SYN, TCP, UDP, ICMP, OTHER.
 IPs The number of unique IP addresses detected making traffic with the attacked IP address.
 Pkts/s The total packets/second throughput towards the attacked IP address.
 Bits/s The total bits/second throughput towards the attacked IP address.
 Dropped It represents the rate of packets dropped in the capturing process.
 When the number is high it indicates a performance problem.
+Load The load of the operating system for the last 5 minutes.
 Peak CPU% The maximum CPU percent used by the Filter process.
 RAM The amount of memory used by the Filter process.
 Start Time The date when the Filter started to mitigate the anomaly.
-Server The Server that runs the Filter.
-Click it to open a new tab with data specific to the Server.
-Administrators and Operators can right-click it to open the Server's configuration.